ELIGIBLE TRAINING PROVIDERS

 Alamo Area Specific Requirements:

-The school has to have a physical presence (provide in-person, distant education, or hybrid programs of study) in the Alamo Area 13 county region - (link to county map) to be accepted as a training provider.
+The school has to have a physical presence (provide in-person, distant education, or hybrid programs of study) in the Alamo Area 13 county region to be accepted as a training provider.

 Eligibility Criterial for Training Providers:

 Training providers must meet the following evaluation criteria for initial and continued eligibility: